 The Clean Water Rule is a 2015 regulation (published by the U.S. Environmental Protection Agency (EPA) and the United States Army Corps of Engineers (USACE) that was designed to clarify water resource management in the United States under a provision of the Clean Water Act of 1972.
 It defined the scope of federal water protection in a more consistent manner, particularly over streams that have a significant hydrological and ecological connection to traditional navigable waters, interstate waters and territorial seas.
 Often referred to as the Waters of the United States rule, which defines all bodies of water that fall under U.S. federal jurisdiction, it was published in response to concerns about the lack of clarity over its scope.

-In an odd twist, multi-state litigation, spearheaded by then Oklahoma attorney general Scott Pruitt (who now heads the EPA under President Trump), stayed implementation of the Clean Water Rule by court rulings beginning in 2015.
+In an odd twist, multi-state litigation, spearheaded by then Oklahoma attorney general Scott Pruitt (former EPA chief under President Trump) stayed implementation of the Clean Water Rule by court rulings beginning in 2015.
 In 2017 the Trump Administration announced its intent to review, revise and even rescind the rule.

 In addition, implementation of waste water reuse systems, garden hose nozzles that shut off when not in use, swimming pool covers designed to reduce evaporation and automatic faucets that facilitate hands-free use are all ways for individuals to make a significant difference.